Currently reading: The best supercars: driven and ranked

 Best for: agility

-There was a point not that long ago when many were thinking that Maserati was ready to be read the last rites.
+There was a point not that long ago when many felt Maserati was ready to be read the last rites.
 The Italian brand had become a shadow of its former self, with the lacklustre Ghibli and Quattroporte saloons propped up by the characterful but aging GT models.

 Then, out of nowhere, it launched the sensational MC20, a supercar straight out of the top drawer.
-Rumoured to have started its development as an Alfa Romeo before Maserati took the reins, the Italian machine ticks all the mid-engined exotic boxes.
+Rumoured to have started its development as an Alfa Romeo before Maserati took the reins, it ticks all the mid-engined exotic boxes.

-For starters, there's a carbonfibre tub, double-wishbone suspension all-round and an all-new twin-turbocharged 3.0-litre V6 engine that musters 621bhp.
-It's good for 0-62mph in 2.9sec and will top out at 202mph, even if it can't match the aural theatrics of a Lamborghini V10 or a Ferrari V8.
+For starters, there's a carbonfibre tub, double-wishbone suspension all round and an all-new twin-turbocharged 3.0-litre V6 engine that musters 621bhp.
+It's good for 0-62mph in 2.9sec and will top out at 202mph, even if it can't match the aural theatrics of a Lamborghini V10.

 Yet while the performance is on point in this company, it's the way the MC20 deals with the bits between the straights that marks it out as something a bit special.